Pipeline¶

 # options

--r, --rerun # Re-run the config
+-r, --rerun # Re-runs the config in existing seqnado directory

 You should get something like this: